skybert/skybert.net/src/linux/faster-scrolling-in-x.md

 ```

 The first number is the delay before repeating of the current key
-press starts

-The second number is how many repeated key presses will be sent per
+press starts and the second number is how many repeated key presses
-second.
+will be sent per second.

 You can set it in the script that starts up your window manager or
 desktop environment,